County Route 528 (New Jersey): Route description

 At this point, CR 528 continues northeast on Hurley Avenue and CR 547 turns north to follow US 9 on Madison Avenue.
 The route turns east-southeast onto Cedar Bridge Avenue a short distance later and widens to four lanes.
-After crossing the Southern Secondary railroad line operated by the Delaware and Raritan River Railroad, the road continues through commercial, residential, forested and then commercial areas again prior to reaching the CR 623 junction at FirstEnergy Park, the home ballpark of the Jersey Shore BlueClaws baseball team.
-The road passes through industrial areas and passes to the north of Lakewood Airport prior to reaching a partial interchange with the Garden State Parkway that has access to and from the northbound direction of the parkway.
+After crossing the Southern Secondary railroad line operated by the Delaware and Raritan River Railroad, the road continues through commercial, residential, forested and then commercial areas again prior to reaching the CR 623 junction at ShoreTown Ballpark, the home ballpark of the Jersey Shore BlueClaws baseball team.
+The road passes through industrial areas and passes to the north of Lakewood Airport prior to reaching a partial interchange with the Garden State Parkway's exit 89 that has access to and from the northbound direction of the parkway.
 Following this interchange, the route heads southeast into Brick Township and runs through woods before passing businesses as it comes to the Route 70 intersection.
 At this point, CR 528 gains a center left-turn lane and continues through commercial areas as it crosses CR 549 and CR 631.
 After the CR 631 junction, the road narrows to two lanes and passes a mix of homes and businesses as Mantoloking Road, running a short distance to the south of the Metedeconk River.
-The route intersects CR 624 and passes more residences before it enters areas of woods and marshland CR 528 crosses the Barnegat Bay on the Mantoloking Bridge, which is a drawbridge.
-After crossing the Barnegat Bay, the route enters Mantoloking and becomes Herbert Street, passing resort homes before ending at Route 35 near the Atlantic Ocean.
+The route intersects CR 624 and passes more residences before it enters areas of woods and marshland.
+CR 528 crosses the Barnegat Bay on the Mantoloking Bridge, a drawbridge.
+After crossing the Barnegat Bay, the route enters Mantoloking and becomes Herbert Street for a very short period, passing resort homes before ending at Route 35 near the Atlantic Ocean.